nwcourses/nwcourses.github.io/COM620/week9.md

 - they must be hosted with HTTPS, for security reasons.
 If you use GitHub Pages, this requirement will be satisfied.
 - they must have a *manifest* file, which informs the browser about the application when first visited, and how to process the app.
 The manifest will let the browser know which is the main page of the app, and which icons it should use to display on the home screen.

 By covering service workers, we have already covered the hardest part of creating a PWA.
 The only remaining topic to cover is the creation of the *manifest*.
 This is a JSON file, using a format known as *webmanifest*, an example of which is given below.
+It would be saved with a `.webmanifest` file extension.
 ```
 {
     "name": "Hikar Webapp",